The Uglies Series by Scott Westerfeld

 I first read this series in 8th grade and then five more times since then because I’m just a huge fan.
 I’ve decided to write a giant review for the series (broken down book by book though) rather than post four separate reviews.
 Basically just scroll as far as you care to read.
 I’ll try not to spoil anything for any of the books but at least you’ve been warned.

+This is a YA Dystopian Trilogy plus a companion novel.
 The characters are awesome, well-written, and well-developed.
 The world-building makes me envious as it is full of possibility, dreams, and of course hoverboards!
 A place so easy to envision that it will stick in your mind for daydreams to come.

 Tally is a brave protagonist willing to sacrifice herself for her friends.
 In fact Tally always seems to have two motives: protect her friends, and to remain herself.

 Shay is a spectacular character and with each book comes a dramatic shift in her personality.
 From adventurous, to jealous, to flirty fun, to cult leader, to vengeful, to commander, to friend, Shay’s life truly goes through some pivots and dips and yet the one thing that keeps her tethered is Tally’s friendship.
 Tally’s brain is also altered but she remains solid, strong, and loyal.
 Tally is a reliable heroine.
 Shay, however, is a fire that cannot be tamed.
 She’s such a dynamic character and we go on such a rollercoaster with her that she’s probably my favorite.

 This series has romance in it but it’s not the focus, rather it’s simply a part of life, a complication, a motivation, a ray of hope, and a choice to be made.
 David and Zane are really great characters though.